-Julia completed a Postgraduate Diploma in Advanced Musical Performance (Distinction) at the RNCM in 2020 under the tutelage of Deborah Rees.
+At the RNCM Julia completed a Postgraduate Diploma in Advanced Musical Performance (Distinction) in 2019 and subsequently an Associate Studentship in 2020 under the tutelage of Deborah Rees.
 During her studies she worked in masterclass with Sir John Tomlinson, Amanda Roocroft and Janice Watson and attended a residency with Opera North, coached by Tim Albery and Nicholas Kok.
 Julia also won the prestigious Dame Eva Turner Prize, The Claire Crozia & Betty Bannerman Award for French Singing, The James Etherington Music Award, The Jack Smith Memorial Prize, The Sue Willis Memorial Prize and runner up for the Sir David Maddison Opera Prize.

 Although artist biographies are updated frequently please contact us for the latest version.
 This biography should not be reproduced or altered without permission.